wilan/Elveron-Stuff/DP calc/readMe.txt

 DP: The defense points of the units in order separated by space.
 TAVERNNAME: The name of the tavern for that particular race case insensative.
 -If you do not adhere to the format the program will break.
 -It is currently not possible to add complicated race like elementals or nymphs.
-Someone (probably me) will have to look add a race manually through and recompile the program.
+Someone (probably me) will have to add a race manually through the source code and recompile the program.

 How to use dp_calc: